The file system

 isdirpath(path::AbstractString) -> Bool

-Determine whether a path refers to a directory (for example, ends with a path separator).
+Determines whether the path belongs to a directory (for example, it ends with a path separator).

 Examples